aspect-build/aspect-cli/README.md

 ---
+title: Aspect CLI
-title: Overview
+sidebar_label: Overview
 ---

-# Aspect CLI

 The `aspect` CLI is a drop-in replacement for the `bazel` CLI that comes with Bazel.